finn-no/recsys_slates_dataset/README.md

 FINN.no is the leading marketplace in the Norwegian classifieds market and provides users with a platform to buy and sell general merchandise, cars, real estate, as well as house rentals and job offerings.
 For questions, email simen.eide@finn.no or file an issue.

+## Organization
+The repository is organized as follows:
+- The dataset is placed in (`data/`).
+- The code open sourced from the article ["Dynamic Slate Recommendation with Gated Recurrent Units and Thompson Sampling"](https://arxiv.org/abs/2104.15046) is found in (`code/`).
+However, we are in the process of making the data more generally available which makes the code incompatible with the current (newer) version of the data.
+Please use [the v1.0 release of the repository](https://github.com/finn-no/recsys-slates-dataset/tree/v1.0) for a compatible version of the code and dataset.

 ## Download and prepare dataset
 The data files can either be obtained by cloning this repository with git lfs, or (preferably) use the [datahelper.download_data_files()](https://github.com/finn-no/recsys-slates-dataset/blame/transform-to-numpy-arrays/datahelper.py#L3) function which downloads the same dataset from google drive.
 For pytorch users, they can directly use the `dataset_torch.load_dataloaders()` to get ready-to-use dataloaders for training, validation and test datasets.